scala/docs.scala-lang/_overviews/core/value-classes.md

       def +(m: Meter): Meter = new Meter(value + m.value)
     }

-Code that adds two distances, such as
+Code that adds two distances, such as:

     val x = new Meter(3.4)
     val y = new Meter(4.3)